evilsocket/arc/README.md

 # Arc

-Arc is a database API and a HTML+js application server for your secrets.

-## Architecture

-Arc is made of two components: `arcd`, a RESTful API server written in Go which exposes read and write primitives for **encrypted records** on a sqlite database file:
+Arc is a manager for your secrets made of `arcd`, a RESTful API server written in Go which exposes read and write primitives for **encrypted records** on a sqlite database file.

 ![arcd](https://i.imgur.com/swC00gX.png)

-And `arc`, the client application implemented in html5 and javascript, which **runs in every html5 enabled browser** and  is served by arcd itself:
+And `arc`, the client application implemented in html5 and javascript, which **runs in every html5 enabled browser** and  it is served by `arcd` itself.

 ![multikey](https://pbs.twimg.com/media/DQN8W1KWsAEP6bd.jpg:large)